 HUM SAB EK

-An immersive exhibition inspired by the actions of the Self Employed Women’s Association, comprising 3 million women working in the informal sector in India.
-What began as a traditional research project on the impact of the pandemic on the lives of the working poor through surveys of 1000 poor households and 30 hours of oral histories, evolved into a multi- media exhibition created by an interdisciplinary team of graduate students from across Harvard.
+An immersive exhibition that highlights the actions of the Self Employed Women’s Association (SEWA), comprising 3-million-women working in India’s informal sector.
+What began as a traditional research project on the impact of the pandemic on the lives of the working poor through surveys of 1000 poor households and 30 hours of oral histories, evolved into a multi-media immersive experience.
+The exhibition is created in collaboration with SEWA members and an interdisciplinary team of graduate students from across Harvard.

 How might we distill multilingual oral narratives from informal women workers into immersive formats that connect data with their lived experience and prompt cross-sectoral conversations that reframe health, equity, and resilience?